EXPOSITION: Chapter 5:1-21

 In summary, the apostle has progressively prosecuted his theme of the righteousness of God revealed, from 1:17 to 3:21, 22; and 5:17, 21.
 The new order is characterised by righteousness, the righteousness of Christ imputed to the believer’s account as a free gift, securing a right standing before God, the believer being now justified as a covenant-keeper.
 And, as such, is identified in solidarity with the new Christ-order – the new covenant community – in contradistinction to the old Adam-order in its community of unrighteousness.
 Moreover, he has shown that the theme of God’s righteousness is not only covenantal but also governmental, positioning the “Gospel of God”, from chapter one verse one, addressed to the centre of the Roman Empire, in the form of an imperial epistle.
 In this way he has established the Gospel in antithesis to the messianic claim of all humanistic governments, showing them as an expression of the corporate Adam.
 And so, in this passage, he represents the Gospel calling forth a new social order in Christ—indeed, as the outworking of God’s government in the earth.
 As the epicentre of the epistle, this passage not only brings to a climax the thesis begun in chapter 1 but also lays the foundation for the remainder of the epistle.

 Now turning to chapters 6 and 7, as a parenthesis, Paul deals with the hindrances to the full manifestation of this government of righteousness, peace and joy in the Holy Spirit (14:17).
 The sheer spiritual power and glory of God’s government is then expounded in chapter 8, but only after hurdling the twin barriers of sin (ch.
 6) and the law (ch.
 7).
 These are not only barriers to the individual believer but to the whole corporate order of the new Christ-society—of God’s government in the church and wider culture.
-The apostle has, hence, secured the hope of God’s manifest glory as the goal of history, moving it from de-creation to re-creation, indeed, to ‘Paradise Restored’.
+The apostle has, hence, secured the hope of God’s manifest glory as the goal of history, moving it from de-creation to re-creation.
+Indeed, to ‘paradise restored’ in tangible measure this side of the Second Advent.

 Part 5: Introduction—De-Creation & Re-Creation: Paradise Restored